 When choosing the right methods to make money fast, you’re ideally looking for something in the middle — moderate levels of income that can be achieved within a few weeks.
 Here are a few examples of fast money opportunities that hit that sweet spot.

 You might literally be sitting on the extra cash you need right now.
 To make money fast, find something, or some things, to sell.

 Choose items that will sell for more than just a few dollars such as furniture, electronics, and collectibles.
 Facebook Marketplace and eBay are great places to list items, but you might need to wait days or even weeks for the right offer and payment.

 If you have old phones, CDs, DVDs, games, books, or LEGO® to get rid of, try selling them to Decluttr.
 You can easily scan or enter the item’s barcode and instantly see what Decluttr will pay you for it.
-Shipping to them is free and once they receive your items, you’ll get paid the next day.
+Shipping to the company is free and once it receives your items, you’ll get paid the next day.